-As disclosed in Note 11 of the financial report, the Group holds commercial loan receivables of \$76,974,937 (2022 (Restated): \$59,522,817).
+The Group holds commercial loan receivables of \$96,316,466 (2023: \$76,974,937).

 The requirements of AASB 9 Financial Instruments involve significant judgements and estimates in assessing expected credit losses to be incurred based on past performance, the current economic environment, as well as expectations around future conditions.